-The Vice President (or designee) who adjudicates properly filed appeals from hearing officer determinations or dismissals of Formal Complaints.
+The Campus Director and Dean of Academic Affairs (or designee) who adjudicates properly filed appeals from hearing officer determinations or dismissals of Formal Complaints.

 Associate

 Full- or part-time teaching faculty, administrators, classified staff, and wage associates employed by SCHS.